SteveRidout/flashdown/README.md

 # What is Flashdown?

-Flashdown is an interactive NodeJS flashcard app with a CLI (command line interface) which uses a custom markup language to specify flashcards in human readable plain text files.
+Flashdown is an interactive NodeJS flashcard app with a CLI (command line interface) which stores all its data in human readable and editable plain text files.

 ## WARNING: Alpha version